kubernetes/website/content/en/docs/contribute/style/content-guide.md

 Kubernetes docs permit only some kinds of content.

 ### Third party content
-Kubernetes documentation includes applied examples of projects in the Kubernetes project&emdash;projects that live in the [kubernetes](https://github.com/kubernetes) and
+Kubernetes documentation includes applied examples of projects in the Kubernetes project&mdash;projects that live in the [kubernetes](https://github.com/kubernetes) and
 [kubernetes-sigs](https://github.com/kubernetes-sigs) GitHub organizations.

 Links to active content in the Kubernetes project are always allowed.